-I also have a deep love of motorbikes.
-I’ve been riding for many years and I'm am an advanced motorcyclist and member of the IAM.
-Having ridden many motorbike over the years, from large tourers, to naked sports bikes, I currently have something completely different:
+I have a deep love of motorbikes.
+I’ve been riding for many years and I'm an advanced motorcyclist.
+I've owned many motorbikes over the years, from large tourers, to naked sportsbikes.
+I currently have a collection of 3 bikes:

 We have lots of pets in Casa del Quirk.
-There’s a dog, a cat and 3 (yes, THREE) fish tanks, which contain approximately 100 fish in total and easily a couple hundred shrimp.
+There’s 2 dogs, a blind cat, 6 chickens and 4 (yes, FOUR) fish tanks which contain approximately 150 fish and easily a few hundred shrimp.